1. Home

-Reading Quiz: "Once More to the Lake," by E. B. White
+Reading Quiz on 'Once More to the Lake' by E. B. White

 E.B.
 White

-To make sure that you have read White's essay carefully, take this brief quiz, and then compare your responses with the answers at the bottom of the page.
+To test your understanding of White's classic essay, take this multiple-choice reading quiz, and then compare your responses with the answers below.

 (A) his son